Costa Rica 16th March to 4th April 2019

 All the usual suspects were out and about on our pre-breakfast walk around the lodge today plus a small flock of Lesser Goldfinch, which landed in a nearby tree and quickly moved on.
 We were also moving on: returning to Route 2 we continued south towards the South Pacific Slope of Costa Rica climbing up and ultimately over the Talamanca Mountain Range, heading for San Isidro de El General.
 Near the summit, which stands at c3,400 metres (11,400 feet), at the top of the mountain known as Cerro de la Muerte (Hill of Death) we veered west off the Pan American Highway on to a dirt road for just over 2 kilometres towards the Communication Towers at the top of the mountain, 3450 metres above sea level.
 Not many species at this altitude, but it provides the easiest access to páramo habitat in the country and we did see a juvenile Red-tailed Hawk perched on one of the masts as well as Sooty Thrush, Volcano Hummingbird and c4 Volcano Junco, our main target here, feeding on the bare earth and perching in the surrounding bushes.
 Special birds and really amazing mountain scenery!

-Further along Route 2 we stopped at Bosque del Tolomuco for about an hour and were rewarded with a female Red-headed Barbet, Silver-throated Tanager, Green-crowned Brilliant, nesting Social Flycatcher, Wood Pewee and Stripe-tailed Hummingbird.
+Further along Route 2 we stopped at Bosque del Tolomuco for over an hour and were rewarded with a female Red-headed Barbet, Silver-throated Tanager, Green-crowned Brilliant, White-tailed Emerald, nesting Social Flycatcher, Wood Pewee and Stripe-tailed Hummingbird.
 On reaching the outskirts of San Isidro we continued south on Route 243 towards Dominical for a short while and stopped for lunch at a roadside cafe overlooking the city.
 In the valley below us we saw Piratic Flycatcher, Red-crowned Woodpecker and Yellow-bellied Elaenia as well as a large Green Iguana which scuttled across the rough grass and climbed a nearby tree.
 As we drove back through San Isidro on our way to the nearby Talari Mountain Lodge, about 2 kilometres before briefly rejoining Route 2, we stopped for a few minutes at the roadside by the local Water Treatment Works.
 The sewage ponds here contained Blue-winged Teal, Least Grebe, Green Heron, the obligatory Spotted Sandpiper and a small flock of Black-bellied Whistling Duck.

 We arrived at the lodge just before 14.30 and after checking in and freshening up we went for a stroll around the lodge grounds and eventually ended up on the banks of the nearby Rio General.
 We picked up Red-legged Honeycreeper, Riverside Wren, Lesson’s Motmot, Fork-tailed Flycatcher, Scarlet Tanager, Olivaceous Piculet, Bay-headed Tanager, Ochre-bellied Flycatcher, Red-eyed Vireo, Green Honeycreeper and Fiery-billed Aracari, amongst others.